bit-broker/website/content/en/docs/coordinator/user.md

 ```

 {{% alert color="info" %}}
 Any policy keys which were assigned to a deleted user will be rescinded as part of the deletion process.
-[Consumer API](/docs/consumer/) requests requests made with such keys will fail (after a short propagation delay).
+[Consumer API](/docs/consumer/) requests made with such keys will fail (after a short propagation delay).
 {{% /alert %}}

 {{% alert color="warning" %}}